 Zone Map for the United States

 Here is a zone-by-zone to-do list for May.
-You’ll find planting and garden

-    care tips for trees and shrubs, perennials, annuals, bulbs, the lawn, and

-    container gardens for your region.
+You’ll find planting and garden care tips for trees and shrubs, perennials, annuals, bulbs, lawn, and container gardens for your region.

 Use the USDA Hardiness Zone Map below to check your zone if you are unsure.

 If you are unsure when the last frost in spring happens where you live–and when the first frost in autumn comes.
 Go to this post: Average Last and First Frost Dates for Cities, States, and Countries.
 The months between the last frost in spring and the first frost in autumn is the natural growing season for your region.